 Ghostface Killah & MF DOOM — Swift & Changeable

 Becoming kindred spirits during the recording of his Fishscale album, Ghostface Killah and MF DOOM revealed that the two were working on a collaborative album titled Swift and Changeable.
 While initially set to drop in early 2007, details and status updates on the album were hard to come by, with Ghostface Killah addressing the delay on numerous occasions, given fans cause to pause.
 However, after confirming the album would be released in 2015 and missing the deadline, Ghostface posted what many assumed to be the official artwork for the album in February 2016, a move that sent their fan-base into a frenzy.
-Alas, more than four years later, Swift & Changeable is still on the drawing board, with no pending release date in sight.
+Alas, years later, the album still hasn’t been released.

 Outkast — 10 The Hard Way